Smithsonian Channel (Canada)

 Smithsonian Channel is a Canadian pay television channel, owned and operated by Blue Ant Media.
-Minority partner is Smithsonian Networks, owners of the American channel, Smithsonian Channel, from which the brand is licensed and much of the programming is purchased.
+Smithsonian Networks, a subsidiary of Paramount Skydance Corporation’s MTV Entertainment Group division, owners of the American channel of the same name from which its brand and programming is licensed, serve as a minority partner.
 The channel broadcasts factual programming on categories such as air and space, science and nature, pop culture, and history.

 History

 In April 2006, John S. Panikkar (co-founder of the channel's original owner, High Fidelity HDTV), was granted a licence by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch MeridianHD, described as "a national, English-language Category 2 high definition (HD) specialty programming undertaking... that would consist of programs dedicated exclusively to the exploration of geography, people, places and cultures.
 The programming would focus on the roots of human development as well as teachings from other cultures and traditions in Canada and around the world.
 It would also focus on what impact human behaviour has on the natural environment and how the natural world affects human ritual and culture.
 The proposed service would not offer celebrity biographies or staged events."